 How one Pathstream student used the Facebook Digital Marketing Certificate to turn their passion for photography into an emerging business with an internship for underrepresented women.

 It started for Xena with a passion for photography.
 The next step was easy: start an Instagram account.
 But Instagram alone wouldn’t be enough to turn their passions into a business.
 So how could they turn their love of photography into a sustainable paycheck?
-Xena, like all of us, was trying to find a direct path between their passions and their need to make a living.
+Like all of us, Xena was trying to find a direct path between their passions and their need to make a living.

 Learning In lockdown